trustgraph-ai/trustgraph/ts/EFFECT_NATIVE_REWRITE_AUDIT.md

   `Effect.void as Effect.Effect<undefined>` assertions from provider stream unfold branches.
 Counts are unchanged because this was an Effect diagnostic and type-channel cleanup.
+- The text completion generator boundary slice removed the `Effect.runPromise(Effect.fail(...))` fallback and the related `AsyncGenerator`/`IteratorResult` assertions from `model/text-completion/common.ts`.
 - `Record<string, any>` and `throwLibrarianServiceError` are now clean in `ts/packages`.